MaltegoTech/maltego-trx/README.md

 - `Type: str`: The input entity type
 - `Properties: dict(str: str)`: A key-value dictionary of the input entity properties
 - `TransformSettings: dict(str: str)`: A key-value dictionary of the transform settings
+- `Genealogy: list(dict(str: str))`: A key-value dictionary of the Entity genealogy, this is only applicable for extended entities e.g. Website Entity

 **Methods:**